Roemer/gotaskr/README.md

 - Output from subprocesses directly visible
 - Tasks are written in plain Go
 - Each task can have custom arguments
+- Arguments are named (non-positional) and can be optional
 - Chainable tasks
 - Inbuilt helpers for various DevOps tasks
 - Small footprint and easily extendable